ajeless/docs/test_and_qa/cost_of_bugs.md

 In this table, the cost estimates are normalized relative to the cost of detecting and fixing bugs during the Requirements Analysis stage, which is considered as the baseline (1x).
 The other stages are presented as multiples of this baseline cost.
 Please note that these are still hypothetical and simplified estimates, and the actual costs can vary significantly depending on the project and organization.

-## Conclusion

-In conclusion, the cost-efficiency of early defect detection in software development is well-substantiated by practical examples and case studies.
+The cost-efficiency of early defect detection in software development is well-substantiated by practical examples and case studies.
 By identifying and resolving defects in the early stages of the SDLC, organizations can conserve valuable resources, curtail development time, elevate software quality, and bolster customer satisfaction.
 This approach not only lowers costs but also enhances the prospects of success and competitiveness for software projects.
 Therefore, it is imperative for software development teams to prioritize early defect detection and prevention as fundamental practices within their development processes.